hasura/learn-graphql/tutorials/frontend/react-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 ---
 title: "Run mutation, update cache"
-metaTitle: "Apollo Mutation Component | GraphQL React Apollo Tutorial"
+metaTitle: "Apollo Mutation Component | GraphQL React Apollo Components Tutorial"
 metaDescription: "We will use the Apollo Client Mutation component from react-apollo in React app as an example to insert new data and update cache locally using readQuery and writeQuery."
 ---